bbc/tal/other/codingstyle.md

 These rules apply for all compound statements. ```while```, ```for```, ```switch```, etc. The same conventions apply for any text representing JSON data.

-Single quotes should be used over double quotes.
+Single quotes must be used over double quotes.
 Single quotes are considered better due to HTML using double quotes, which would need to be escaped if the single quotes were not used.

 ### Naming - *camelCase*